ministryofjustice/security-guidance/docs/passwords.md

 ## Service Accounts

-System and application authentication **shall** always use service accounts.
+System and application authentication always use service accounts.
 Use certificates for service account authentication.
 Follow [NCSC guidelines](https://www.ncsc.gov.uk/guidance/provisioning-and-securing-security-certificates) for issuing and securing the certificates.
 If you can't use certificates, passwords are an acceptable alternative.

-Service account passwords **shall**:
+Service account passwords :

 -   Be system generated.
 -   Be at least 15 characters long.